Prince Charles will walk Meghan Markle down the aisle

 "Sadly, my father will not be attending our wedding.
 I have always cared for my father and hope he can be given the space he needs to focus on his health," Meghan Markle said in a statement provided by Kensington Palace Thursday.

 Charles, Harry's father and Meghan's future father-in-law, has experience stepping in to assist brides on their big day.
-In 2016, he walked Alexandra Knatchbull -- a goddaughter of the late Princess Diana -- down the aisle when she wed Thomas Hooper, as her estranged father watched from the pews.
+In 2016, he walked Alexandra Knatchbull -- a goddaughter of the late Princess Diana -- down the aisle when she married Thomas Hooper, as her estranged father watched from the pews.

+As preparations continued on Friday, Buckingham Palace announced that Prince Harry's grandfather Prince Philip, 96, will attend the wedding on Saturday, less than two months after he had hip surgery.

 'Part of the family'